icflorescu/mantine-contextmenu/README.md

 - **[Simple API](https://icflorescu.github.io/mantine-contextmenu/getting-started)** - just wrap your application in the `ContextMenuProvider` component and use the hook-generated function in your code
 - **[Custom content support](https://icflorescu.github.io/mantine-contextmenu/examples/custom-content)** - use any Mantine component as context menu content
 - **[Highly customizable styling](https://icflorescu.github.io/mantine-contextmenu/examples/styling)** - use the `className`/`classNames`, `style`/`styles` and `sx` props to customize the context menu appearance
+- **[Written in Typescript and well-documented](https://icflorescu.github.io/mantine-contextmenu/type-definitions)** - with detailed JSDoc annotations for each exported function and component

 ## Full documentation and examples